EcoJulia/Phylo.jl/README.md

 ## Project Status

-The package is tested against the current Julia `0.6` release, and `nightly` (0.7-beta) on Linux, OS X, and Windows.
-It is currently broken on 0.7-beta, probably due to other package failures, but this will (hopefully!) be fixed soon...
+The package is tested against the current Julia `0.6` release, and `nightly` and `0.7-beta` on Linux, OS X, and Windows.
+Its dependencies are currently broken on nightly and 0.7-beta, so `Phylo` is too, but it will (hopefully!) all be up and running soon...

 ## Contributing and Questions

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems or would just like to ask a question.

 ## Summary